ckeditor/ckeditor5/packages/ckeditor5-style/docs/features/style.md

 Note that the editor will automatically distinguish text and block styles and group them in the dropdown.

+## Known issues

+At present, the styles feature may clash with other features that bring in similar content (e.g. headings).
+Problems with overlapping styles applied to the same element may also occur.

 ## Common API

 The {@link module:style/style~Style Style} plugin registers: